 Center for Stategic and International Studies offers research into many current and controversial subjects with international implications.

 Search Voyager to find items in the PHC on campus collection on your specific subject.

 The following book series provides an overview or examples of stances on a controversial issue.
 Remember that these are only an overview of one person’s opinion, not a sufficient base for an entire research project.
 Generally, references are provided for further research on the topic.

 Proper citation for any research paper is essential.
 Please use the citation style required by your professor.
 Citation guides are available in the library and library staff are available to guide your search.
-Online citation helps are available at a variety of sites including OWL (Online Writing Lab).
+Online citation help is available at OWL (Online Writing Lab).

 Created: McConnell, 2007.
 Reviewed and updated: Dr. James Tallmon/Pensgard, 2009.
 Updated: Tallmon/Thornhill, 2011, 2012, 2014, 2015.